 As an NTU staff, you are eligible for corporate passes to several of Singapore’s attractions.
 This initiative, overseen by the Campus Recreation & Wellness (CReW), and Office of Human Resources (OHR), is aimed at expanding the well-being programmes for employees.
-The attractions presently include Singapore Zoo, River Safari, Night Safari, Jurong Bird Park, Singapore Flyer and the Trick Eye Museum.
+The attractions presently include Singapore Zoo, River Safari, Night Safari, and the Singapore Flyer.
 The passes are issued in the form of authorization letters valid for the day of the visit.
 Each authorization letter allows complimentary admission to the attraction for up to 4 persons, including the employee.
 Except for Singapore Flyer, which allows complimentary admission for 2 persons, including the employee.
 Detailed information on this can be found by logging on to NTU’s ServiceNow page with your NTU ID.
 Once there, simply search for “Attraction admission passes”, and you will be directed to the relevant page.

 Medical benefits and insurance schemes

 Please refer to “FLEXIBLE BENEFITS SCHEME POLICY” found under ServiceNow for the latest information.